How to Schedule an Appointment

-- Contact me via the form on the Contact page, with your name, email, phone number, a brief description of the main complaint, and the best time to call back.
-I’ll then call (within 24-48 hrs.) so we can discuss the issue and determine if the problem can be address with herbal medicine.
+- Contact me via the form on the Contact page, with your name, email, phone number, and a brief description of the main complaint.

 - I’ve been a practicing herbalist since the 90s.
-This span of experience has allowed me explore and integrate (and discard) a variety of herbal approaches.
-I have a sensible view of the subject; meaning, my therapeutic assessments are based on western scientific interpretations of dysfunction and health.
-To depart from the application of reason as the main interpretive lens, I believe does the client (and herbal subject) a disservice.
+This span of experience has allowed me to explore and integrate (and discard) a variety of herbal approaches.
+I have a sensible view of the subject; meaning, my therapeutic assessments are based upon western scientific interpretations (not metaphysics, etc.) of disfunction and health.
+To depart from the application of reason/critical thinking as the main interpretive lens, I believe does the client (and herbal subject) a disservice.

 Our relationship is completely confidential.
 Any information about you will not be shared without your written consent.